Version-Controlled Context: The Missing Layer in AI-Assisted Development

 The real power of version-controlled context emerges over time.

 This compounding effect is why better models amplify good context rather than replacing it.
 A more capable model extracts more value from the same context.
-The investment in capturing and maintaining context pays increasing returns as the models consuming it improve.
+The investment in capturing context pays increasing returns as the models consuming it improve.

 Where This Leads